ThomasMertes/seed7/src/read_me.txt

      because of the prototype.
    - Warnings about 'variablename' may be used uninitialized:
      This are false complaints.
-Interestingly gcc is not able to recognize when the states of two variables are connected.
+Interestingly gcc is not able to recognize if the states of two variables are connected.
      Such as a global fail_flag variable and a local condition variable (cond).
 The connection is: As long as fail_flag is FALSE the cond variable is initialized.
-When the fail_flag is TRUE the cond variable is not used and therefore it could be in an uninitialized state.
+If the fail_flag is TRUE the cond variable is not used and therefore it could be in an uninitialized state.
 At several places I use such connected variable states which are not recognized by the